exah/exah/CV.md

 ### Lead Web Software Engineer @ [Revolut](https://revolut.com/) <br /> November 2018 - August 2022

 I joined Revolut in November 2018 as a Senior Web Software Engineer on the [Revolut Business](https://business.revolut.com) team.
-During the first years, I participated in creating the acquiring product and a shared component library in a spare time that was used by more than 10 projects.
+During the first years, I participated in creating the acquiring product and in a spare time worked on a shared component library that was used by more than 10 projects in the company.

 These efforts led to my promotion to a lead role in July 2020, where I was responsible for creating and managing a new web design system team within the company.
 As a result, I oversaw a significant redesign and unification of all our web products.
 We built and maintained the components, guidelines, and tools for other web engineers.